 A hand therapist is needed when pain, dysfunction, trauma or disease processes occur at the hand, wrist, forearm, elbow and/or shoulder.
 Due to the complexity of the hand, a hand therapist should be your first choice for rehabilitation.
 Hand therapists are also trained in the evaluation and fabrication of custom splints.

 The first visit starts at our front desk with the completion of your intake information.
-As a courtesy, we will review your insurance benefits with you.
+As a courtesy, we will review your Medicare and Supplemental insurance benefits with you.
 We highly recommend you review your outpatient therapy benefits with your insurance company prior to your initial visit.
 Your therapist will perform an evaluation which entails taking a detailed medical history, performing appropriate tests and measurements and developing a treatment plan with functional goals.